Okay, go ahead and hit that thing so that we can get going here.

 It is unlocked, which means it'll work on any carrier, including Sprint.

-Hang on, Mr. Snertley will get your address.
+Mr. Snirdley will get your address.

-And if you want us to send this, I think FedEx is doing Saturday delivery tomorrow.
+And if you want us to send this, I think FedEx is doing Saturday Delivery tomorrow.

-So if you want it Saturday delivery, we will try to make that happen.
+So if you want it, Saturday delivery, we will try to make that happen.

 It's up to FedEx, but we'll send it that way.

-So hang on, do not hang up and go away.
+Do not hang up and go away.

-Are you gonna stick with the phones here, Rush Limbaugh and the EIB network, 800 282-2882?
+Are you going to stick with the phones here, Rushland Boy, and the EIB network, 800-282-2882?

 If you'd like to join us, this is Rachel.